amir-tagh/AutoDock-automation-RNA-small-molecule/README.md

 7. write the gpf file for AutoDock
 8. Prepare the pdbqt file for ligand (obabel)
 9. prepare the pdbqt file for the receptor (obabel)
-# Multiprocessing.Pool to parallelize tasks across multiple CPU cores
+# Multiprocessing to parallelize tasks across multiple CPU cores
 Explanation:
 cpu_count():